rhysd/vim.wasm/README.md

 `python -m http.server 1234`.
 Accessing to `localhost:1234/vim.html` will start
 Vim with debug build.
 Note that it's much slower than release build since many debug features are enabled.

+Please note that this repository's `wasm` branch is frequently rebased on the latest [vim/vim][] master branch.
+If you want to hack this project, please ensure to create your own branch and merge `wasm` branch into your branch by `git merge`.

 ### Known Issues